Scroll to content Shapes

 Sarah Abrey

-After beginning my job in September 2018 as a class teacher at St Paul's the request went out for a staff governor.
-I was interested in joining this role to gain more experience and understanding in the background, but key, role the governing body takes.
+After beginning my job in September 2018 as a class teacher at St Paul's I also became the staff governor.
 I am glad to bring a staff voice to the governing body to help link between staff and governors.

 Helen Darrell